Single-mode optical fiber: History

 In 1961, Elias Snitzer while working at American Optical published a comprehensive theoretical description of single mode fibers in the Journal of the Optical Society of America.

 At the Corning Glass Works (now Corning Inc.), Robert Maurer, Donald Keck and Peter Schultz started with fused silica, a material that can be made extremely pure, but has a high melting point and a low refractive index.
 They made cylindrical preforms by depositing purified materials from the vapor phase, adding carefully controlled levels of dopants to make the refractive index of the core slightly higher than that of the cladding, without raising attenuation dramatically.
 In September 1970, they announced they had made single-mode fibers with attenuation at the 633-nanometer helium-neon line below 20 dB/km.

 Characteristics

-Like multi-mode optical fibers, single-mode fibers do exhibit modal dispersion resulting from multiple spatial modes but with narrower modal dispersion.
+Unlike multi-mode optical fiber, single-mode fiber does not exhibit modal dispersion.
+This is due to the fiber having such a small cross section that only the first mode is transported.
 Single-mode fibers are therefore better at retaining the fidelity of each light pulse over longer distances than multi-mode fibers.
 For these reasons, single-mode fibers can have a higher bandwidth than multi-mode fibers.
 Equipment for single-mode fiber is more expensive than equipment for multi-mode optical fiber, but the single-mode fiber itself is usually cheaper in bulk.